 Traveling will not change a person, their intelligence level, or any personality traits that are endemic to character.
-If a person believes that the only way one can know anything about the Vadoma tribe of western Zimbabwe (derogatorily called “The Ostrich People”) is to travel there and shake hands with a tribal leader, they’re mistaken by a matter of degree.
-They may be able to use the line: “Oh, you simply must visit the Vadoma people personally.
-Gluck Gluck, the tribal chief, is an amiable host” for the rest of your life.
-It may enrich a life somewhat to touch the Ectrodactyly-ridden toes of the fraction of this tribe that suffers from the ostrich-like condition, and that may provide a person a conversation piece that lasts the rest of their life that centers around the smell of their refuse, the particular foods that they eat, and the opportunity they had to share that quaint meal with the tribe, or they may even gain a perspective on their life that gives them a renewed appreciation of the extravagances life has afforded them, but they will not become smarter, happier, or more miserable by travel alone.
+If a person believes that the only way one can know anything about the Vadoma tribe of western Zimbabwe (called “The Ostrich People” in a derogatory fashion) is to travel there and shake hands with a tribal leader, they make a mistake by degrees.
+They might be able to use a line like this one for the rest of their life: “Oh, you simply must visit the Vadoma people personally.
+Gluck Gluck, the tribal chief, is an amiable host.”
+It may enrich a life somewhat to touch the Ectrodactyly-ridden toes of the fraction of this tribe that suffers from the ostrich-like condition, and that may provide a person a conversation piece that lasts the rest of their life that centers around the smell of their refuse, the particular foods that they eat, and the opportunity they had to share that quaint meal with the tribe, or they might even gain a perspective on their life that gives them a renewed appreciation of the extravagances life has afforded them.
+They will not become smarter, happier, or more miserable by travel alone.

 “How would you know?” a world traveler once asked me in a debate, completely unrelated to travel.
 “You haven’t traveled extensively.”

 Few people are as bold, or as stark as that, but there does appear to be an element of this mindset in most world travelers.
-We should all take a moment out of our lives to inform them that greater intelligence is derived by the manner in which one approaches a subject.
-If a person is one that already knows most of what there is to know about everything, and I think we can say that based on our experience with most world travelers that they approach most subjects with this mindset, their prospects for greater intelligence are probably going to be limited.
-If their general nature is such that they approach various subjects without ego, and an insatiable curiosity, their intelligence level may reach a “boundless” characterization by those that listen to them, and this can be accomplished without travel.
+We should all take a moment out of our lives to inform them that some can derive intelligence by reading, and by the manner in which one studies a subject.
+If a person is one that already knows most of what there is to know about everything, and I think we can say that based on our experience with most world travelers think that they approach most subjects with this mindset, their prospects for greater intelligence are probably going to be limited.
+If their general nature is such that they approach various subjects without ego, and an insatiable curiosity, their intelligence level may reach a “boundless” characterization by those that listen to them, and they can accomplish this without travel.

-This person that questioned my level of intelligence, based on comparatively limited travels, appeared to believe that by traveling in tour groups –on the yellow brick roads that the travel industry built to allow them to view the indigenous people of third world countries from behind proverbial velvet ropes that protected them from “icky” involvement with the indigenous, and basically allowed them to view indigenous people in the manner zoo patrons might view a rhinoceros— that she was somehow smarter, or worldlier than me.
+This person that questioned my level of intelligence, based on comparatively limited travels, appeared to believe that by traveling in tour groups –on the yellow brick roads that the travel industry built to allow them to view the indigenous people of third world countries from behind proverbial velvet ropes that protected them from “icky” involvement with the indigenous, and basically allowed them to view indigenous people in the manner zoo patrons might view a rhinoceros– that she was somehow smarter, or worldlier than me.
 She was there, in western Zimbabwe, and no one can ever take that away from her, but she didn’t eat with the people, sleep with them, or spend any significant amount of time with them.
-She viewed them in the manner baboons are viewed at the zoo, refraining —we can only assume— from tossing them peanuts.
+She viewed them in the manner zoo patrons view baboons, refraining –we can only assume – from tossing them peanuts.